DRIVING TIME: 8 hours

-This is a long drive over the mountains into the lowlands of Costa Rica.
+It is a long drive over the mountains into the lowlands of Costa Rica.
 Leaving San Jose, head for Cartago, CA 2.
 Once in Cartago, go through the town, and the road will veer right.
 There are no signs, so you may have to stop and ask.
 After you leave the city, you will ascend into the mountains again.
-This is a demanding drive with twists, turns, and potholes.
+It is a demanding drive with twists, turns, and potholes.

 Crossing the Darien Gap

 You don’t cross the Darien Gap.
 You go around it by boat.
 The crossing is on a small cruise ship taking about 17 hours.
 See the appendix for more info.
 When you enter Panama from Costa Rica, make sure your papers indicate that you will be leaving Panama from Colon and not the border post you have entered.
 Incorrect documents can cause grief.
 Insurance for your vehicle is available near the border.

 If you visit the south and return to northern Costa Rica, you may drive up the coast from Dominical or through the central route.
 From Dominical, you may continue north to Quepos and Jaco and then on to San Jose.
 Check with the locals before you make the trip about the condition of the road.

 Exiting Costa Rica to Nicaraqua

 You would not need a special permit if you did not stay longer than the time in your passport.
 If your time has expired, you will need an exit visa, which you can pay for at the border.
 Costa Rica & Nicaragua: Penas Blancas is the main border post between Costa Rica and Nicaragua.
 The border is open from 8 am until 8 pm daily.
 The Costa Rican and Nicaraguan border stations are 4km apart.